sakaiproject/sakai/README.md

 Sakai 10.0 and earlier are no longer supported by the community.

+For full history of supported releases please see our [release information on confluence](https://confluence.sakaiproject.org/display/DOC/Sakai+Release+Date+list).

 ## Under Development
 Sakai 12.2 is under development as the second maintenance release of Sakai 12.
 It is expected to be released in the Q3 July/August 2018 timeframe.